atu-se/atu.innomadic.com/courses/set/archive/2021/lectures/lecture1/lecture1.md

     Start --> Stop
 ```

+# Flowcharts

-Place the following in a mermaid code block:
+To create that image, place the following in a mermaid code block:
 ```
 graph TD
     Start --> Stop